 Because first, they don’t understand the online world and the new way of banking which has come into the picture in the last 10 yrs and they are sometimes quite afraid of making a mistake.
 When they are told that their account is compromised and their money is at risk, they take wrong decisions in haste.
 Below is another real-life example of this kind of fraud

 Hence, make sure you never share your card with anyone or share its details like CVV number of ATM pin.
 A lot of people do it in Restaurants and Petrol pumps.
 99.9% of times, nothing happens, but we are talking about that 0.1% times when things can get nasty.

 It’s a very common kind of fraud in the online world.
 It’s called Phishing, which aims to steal your sensitive data like username, password or card details.
 You get an email asking you to verify your account or details, failing which your account will be closed.

 When you click on the link, it takes you to the website which looks exactly similar to your bank or card company, you enter your details thinking that it’s your bank website only.
 But in reality, it’s a fraud website which captures your sensitive information, which later is used to do transactions and you lose the money.
 Below is a youtube video explaining how it works.

 Here is an example of an email which I got on the name of SBI bank.

-From last 10 yrs, this kind of online frauds have increased because the whole world has moved to web and all kind of transactions are now online.
+From the last 10 yrs, this kind of online frauds has increased because the whole world has moved to the web and all kind of transactions are now online.
 It’s important to be attentive to your actions and with whom are you interacting.

 Have you come across any other kind of online frauds other than listed above?